PhilipQuirke/SkyCombAnalystHelp/Drone.md

 # Out of Scope
 This page does <u>not</u> cover:
 - How to fly your drone.
 We assumes you already know how to fly your drone.
-- How to prepare for and execute for drone data collection flights.
-Refer [Usage](./Usage.md) page.
+- How to prepare for and run drone data collection flights.
+Refer [Flight](./Flight.md) page.
 - How to use the SkyComb Analyst tool to analyse the data collected.
 Refer [UserInterface](./UserInterface.md)
 - The inaccuracies inherent in drone flight log data.
 Refer [Errors](./Errors.md) page.